mido/mido/README.rst

 -------------

 Mido uses PortMIDI for I/O. A wrapper module is included, so all you need is is portmidi.so/dll installed on your system.
+PortMIDI is only required for I/O. The messages will work fine without it.

 Tested with Python 2.7 and 3.3.
 (3.2 should be OK.
 Older versions may or may not work.)